CokeCookie/BootMoix/README.md

 Simple Shutdown/Reboot Homebrew for Nintendo Switch using libnx.
 It even has a scene-appropriate totally legit french name.
 Enjoy!

-This is a slightly modified version of a [libnx example](https://github.com/switchbrew/switch-examples) that uses calls to the bpc service to Shutdown/Reboot your Switch.
+This is a slightly modified version of a [libnx example](https://github.com/switchbrew/switch-examples) that uses calls to the bpc service to shutdown/reboot your Switch.
 Just download a release or compile it yourself.
 Use with hbmenu like any other homebrew and follow the onscreen instructions.

 _Shutdown mode is currently not recommended!
 The first boot after using it always fails.
 Don't panic if it happens to you, just press power and inject your RCM payload again._

-__DISCLAIMER: I am not responsible for bricked switches, corrupted SD cards or any otherwise f*ed up things that happen to you.
+__DISCLAIMER: I am not responsible for bricked switches, corrupted Nands/SD cards or any otherwise f*ed up things that happen to you.
 Use at your own risk!__

 ## How to install